 • globalisation, liberalisation and derivatives;

 • a growing indebtedness related to lower interest rates;

 Some apparent logical contradictions disappear after closer investigation.
 For example, the rule of law, political stability and economic stability can lead to lower interest rates, but also to higher economic growth, which promotes higher interest rates.
 This appears to be contradictory.
 However, as lower interest rates make higher economic growth possible, it is the rule of law, political stability and economic stability that are dominant, so that the net effect is lower interest rates.
 If the interest rates had been higher, the additional economic growth wouldn’t have been possible in the first place.

 If you ask someone what usury is, most likely the answer will be something like charging an excessively high interest rate.
 What is excessively high might be a matter of debate.
 If you investigate the issue more closely, there are two types of arguments used against it.
 Usury is deemed undesirable from a social justice perspective or a sustainability viewpoint.
 Social justice is a political topic and it will be hard to find any agreement on this point.
-However, the argument of sustainability is likely to be more convincing because it is impossible to ignore, while the calculus isn't very difficult, so that any objections can be easily dismissed.
+The argument of sustainability is more convincing because the calculus isn't very difficult so that objections can be easily dismissed.

 The following definitions of usury might be worth considering and will be discussed shortly: